-1.4.4 When the Skater selects a collection vessel, and for selection of all other Sample Collection Equipment that directly holds the urine Sample, the DCO will instruct the Skater to check that all seals on the selected equipment are intact and the equipment has not been tampered with.
-If the Skater is not satisfied with the selected equipment, he/she may select another one.
+1.4.3 When the Skater selects a collection vessel, and for selection of all other Sample Collection Equipment that directly holds the urine Sample, the DCO will instruct the Skater to check that all seals on the selected equipment are intact and the equipment has not been tampered with.
+If the Skater is not satisfied with the selected equipment, they may select another one.
 If the Skater is not satisfied with any of the equipment available for selection, this shall be recorded by the DCO.
 If the DCO does not agree with the Skater that all of the equipment available for the selection is unsatisfactory, the DCO shall instruct the Skater to proceed with the Sample Collection Session.
 If the DCO agrees with the Skater that all of the equipment available for the selection is unsatisfactory, the DCO shall terminate the Sample Collection Session and shall record this.

-1.4.5 The Skater shall retain control of the collection vessel and any Sample provided until the Sample (or partial Sample) is sealed.
+1.4.4 The Skater shall retain control of the collection vessel and any Sample provided until the Sample (or partial Sample) is sealed.
 Additional assistance may be provided in exceptional circumstances to any Skater by the Skater's representative or Sample Collection Personnel during the Sample Collection Session where authorized by the Skater and agreed to by the DCO.

-1.4.6 The DCO who witnesses the passing of the Sample shall be of the same gender as the Skater providing the Sample.
+1.4.5 The DCO who witnesses the passing of the Sample shall be of the same gender as the Skater providing the Sample.

-1.4.7 The DCO should, where practicable, ensure the Skater thoroughly washes his/her hands prior to the provision of the Sample or wears suitable (e.g., latex) gloves during provision of the Sample.
+1.4.6 The DCO shall, where practicable, ensure the Skater thoroughly washes their hands with water only prior to the provision of the Sample or wears suitable (e.g., disposable) gloves during provision of the Sample.

-1.4.8 The DCO and Skater shall proceed to an area of privacy to collect a Sample.
+1.4.7 The DCO and Skater shall proceed to an area of privacy to collect a Sample.

-1.4.9 The DCO shall ensure an unobstructed view of the Sample leaving the Skater's body and must continue to observe the Sample after provision until the Sample is securely sealed.
+1.4.8 The DCO shall ensure an unobstructed view of the Sample leaving the Skater's body and shall continue to observe the Sample after provision until the Sample is securely sealed.
 In order to ensure a clear and unobstructed view of the passing of the Sample, the DCO shall instruct the Skater to remove or adjust any clothing which restricts the DCO's clear view of Sample provision.
-The DCO shall ensure that all urine passed by the Skater at the time of provision of the Sample is collected in the collection vessel.

-1.4.10 The DCO shall verify, in full view of the Skater, that the Suitable Volume of Urine for Analysis has been provided.
+1.4.9 The DCO shall ensure that urine passed by the Skater is collected in the collection vessel to its maximum capacity and thereafter the Skater is encouraged to fully empty their bladder into the toilet.
+The DCO shall verify, in full view of the Skater, that the Suitable Volume of Urine for Analysis has been provided.

-1.4.11 Where the volume of urine provided by the Skater is insufficient, the DCO shall follow the partial Sample collection procedure set out in Appendix 3 - Urine Samples - Insufficient Volume.
+1.4.10 Where the volume of urine provided by the Skater is insufficient, the DCO shall follow the partial Sample collection procedure set out in Appendix 3 - Urine Samples - Insufficient Volume.

-1.4.12 Once the volume of urine provided by the Skater is sufficient, the DCO shall instruct the Skater to select a Sample collection kit containing A and B bottles in accordance with Article D.4.4 of the International Standard for Testing and Investigation (ISTI).
+1.4.11 Once the volume of urine provided by the Skater is sufficient, the DCO shall instruct the Skater to select a Sample collection kit containing A and B bottles or containers in accordance with Article 1.4.3 above.

-1.4.13 Once a Sample collection kit has been selected, the DCO and the Skater shall check that all code numbers match and that this code number is recorded accurately by the DCO on the Doping Control form.
-If the Skater or DCO finds that the numbers are not the same, the DCO shall instruct the Skater to choose another kit in accordance with Article D.4.4.of the ISTI.
+1.4.12 Once a Sample collection kit has been selected, the DCO and the Skater shall check that all Sample code numbers match and that this code number is recorded accurately by the DCO on the Doping Control Form.
+If the Skater or DCO finds that the numbers are not the same, the DCO shall instruct the Skater to choose another kit in accordance with Article 1.4.3 above.
 The DCO shall record the matter.